 We Open Up Our Hearts and Live in Harmony

 When a sister learned about what was happening between me and my husband, she read a passage of God’s words for me.
-“For example, after living together for several years, a husband and wife will have gotten used to each other, and locked horns sometimes.
-But if you are both of normal humanity, you will always commune the words within your heart to him, and he to you.
-Whatever difficulties you have in life, the problems in your work, what you’re thinking in your heart, how you plan to sort things out, what ideas and plans you have for your children—you’ll tell him everything.
-In that case, aren’t the two of you especially close to each other, and especially intimate with each other?
-If he never tells you the words in his heart, and does nothing but bring home a paycheck, and if you never speak to him of the words in your own heart and never confide in him, then is there not a distance between the two of you in your hearts?
-There surely is, because you do not understand each other’s thoughts or intentions.
-Ultimately, you cannot tell what kind of person he is, nor can he tell what kind of person you are; you don’t understand his needs, nor does he understand your requirements.
-If people have no verbal or spiritual communication, there is no possibility of intimacy between them, and they can’t provide for each other or help one another.
+“For example, while living together for several years, a husband and wife try to get used to each other, occasionally locking horns.
+However, if you are both of normal humanity, you will always speak to him from the heart, and he to you.
+Whatever difficulties you encounter in life, whatever problems occur in your work, whatever you are thinking deep down, however you plan to sort things out, whatever ideas and plans you might have for your children—you will tell your partner everything.
+As such, will the two of you not feel especially close and intimate with each other?
+If he never tells you his innermost thoughts, and does nothing but bring home a paycheck, and if you never speak to him of your own thoughts and never confide in him, then is there not an emotional distance between the two of you?
+There surely is, for you do not understand each other’s thoughts or intentions.
+Ultimately, you cannot tell what kind of person your partner is, nor can he tell what kind of person you are; you do not understand his needs, nor does he understand yours.
+If people have no verbal or spiritual communication, then there is no possibility of intimacy between them, and they cannot provide for each other or help one another.
 You have experienced this before, have you not?”

 God’s words were just like a ray of light shining on my heart and pointing out a path of practice for me.
 If a couple hope to live in harmony, they have to learn to be particularly caring and understanding of the other person.
 When internal barriers appear they must learn to open up to each other, to talk about everything that’s on their minds so that they can achieve mutual understanding and intimacy.
 This is the only way to break down barriers and achieve true intimacy.
 But on the other hand, if they don’t open up in a timely way to resolve issues, conflicts will grow deeper and deeper.
 I thought back on how over all these years whenever my husband did something I didn’t like I would just stuff my feelings, but very rarely opened up to him about what I was thinking.
 When he would talk to me I would disregard him, and sometimes even though I knew I shouldn’t do that, that I should open up and communicate with him, I couldn’t let go of my own ego.
 And then once that had gone on for a while it would turn into a cold war, and our relationship became tenser and tenser.
 God’s words helped me understand that in order to improve my relationship with my husband, I had to let go of myself and take the initiative to have a heart-to-heart with him.
 That’s the only way we would be able to live in harmony.